 The Crohn’s and Colitis Foundation chose to honor me as their patient hero for their annual spin4 crohn’s and colitis cures event on December 5, 2020.
 Due to the pandemic, this event was held virtually.
 As the patient hero, I created a team of four to spin/dance at this event.
 Each member of my team pledged to fundraise $250 for the Foundation to help find cures for Crohn’s Disease and ulcerative colitis.
 My team surpassed our goal and we raised over $2,500 for the Foundation!
 In addition to fundraising efforts, I created videos and took part in interviews to help spread the word and increase fundraising.
 Check out my interview here.

-As the Health and Safety Assistant at USAC, I mainly work with students who have disabilities or chronic health issues, but also spend time assisting my team during crisis management situations.
-Prior to departure, I prepare these students for what to expect once they arrive at their program site.
-This includes providing medication information, insurance coverage, and setting up counselors for students who may need or want that service.
-For students who utilize classroom accommodations at their home university in the United States due to a documented disability, I work with the on-site staff at all of our program locations to get the student’s same accommodations in the classroom abroad.
-My favorite thing about working with these students is making their dream of studying abroad become a reality.
+For two years, I worked as the Health and Safety Assistant at the University Studies Abroad Consortium (USAC).
+I mainly worked with students who had disabilities or chronic health issues, but also spent time assisting my team during crisis management situations.
+Prior to departure, I prepared these students for what to expect once they arrived at their program site.
+This included providing medication information, insurance coverage, and setting up counselors for students who may need or want that service.
+For students who utilized classroom accommodations at their home university in the United States due to a documented disability, I worked with the on-site staff at all of our program locations to get the student’s same accommodations in the classroom abroad.
+My favorite thing about working with these students was making their dream of studying abroad become a reality.
 Being an alumna of USAC, I know how scary it can be to go to an unfamiliar place with a chronic health issue.
-I want to be a resource for these students and let them know that health doesn’t have to set you back.
+I wanted to be a resource for these students and let them know that health doesn’t have to set you back.

 During my college career, I had the opportunity to serve as a Marketing Intern for a local non-profit, the Jessica Ann Faber Foundation (JAFF).
-This non-profit helped low-income public school students afford private arts lessons, which included piano, singing, dance, etc. As their Marketing Intern, I assisted in creating and sending donation letters, event flyers, implementing a database system, and posting content on their social media accounts (Facebook and Instagram).
+This non-profit helped low-income public school students afford private arts lessons, which included piano, singing, dance, etc. As the Marketing Intern, I assisted in creating and sending donation letters, event flyers, implementing a database system, and posting content on their social media accounts (Facebook and Instagram).
 Unfortunately, the non-profit is no longer operating.